 3. Continuation of work in the context of the Leducq transatlantic network of excellence in regards to the evaluation of mechano-sensitive types of cell death (apoptosis or “mechanoptosis”), which includes evaluation of therapeutic interventions to avoid cardiac myocyte cell death during biomechanical stress.

-Valerio Azzimato, Dr
+Valerio Azzimato, Postdoc, PhD

 Payam Haftbaradaran Esfahani, PhD student

 I have completed my MSc in Bioengineering from Imperial College London where I have been a member of Prof. Knöll’s group, working on mechanical stimulation of Src kinase using magnetic twisting cytometry.
 In 2015 I have started my PhD in Prof. Knöll’s group at ICMC.
 My research focus is the effect of cell shape on gene expression and downstream signaling.
 In my study I am developing a computer-based mathematical model to simulate the effect of cardiomyocyte contraction on its down-stream signaling.
 Moreover, I use single-cell RNA sequencing data to decipher the effect of cardiac cell morphology on its pattern of gene expression.

 I have completed my PhD in Nutritional Biology from the University of California, Davis, USA, where I developed animal models to study the effect of supplementation during pregnancy.
 We observed that zinc supplementation of zinc-adequate mothers during pregnancy affects intestinal iron transporters in newborns.
 Since then I conducted studies to improve vitamin A and zinc status in developing countries.
 Recently, I assessed epigenetic alterations and oxidative stress influenced by environmental pollutants as a FAS Marie Curie Fellow at Lund University, and found that environmental cadmium and arsenic exposure affects epigenetic modification of cancer causing genes adversely.